cortes-ciriano-lab/lta-analysis/README.md

 * Biallelic _TP53_ disruption.
 * Connections between chromosome 17p and other chromosome arms with CGRs.
-* Presence of an SV in the _TP53_ gene body, or a CTX breakpoint or a CGR in the region between start of _TP53_ and the centromere.
+* Presence of an SV in the _TP53_ gene body, or a translocation breakpoint or a CGR in the region between start of _TP53_ and the centromere.
 * Loss of the 17p terminal segment harbouring _TP53_: a  LOH in the 17p terminal segment, minimum of 75% LOH in the genomic region from the start of the chromosome up to and including _TP53_.
    * Alternatively: LOH in >33% of the terminal segment of 17p together with an amplification (minimum 1kbp of 9 copies or more)
 * Absence of full chromosome LOH and chromosome arm LOH